pranjalverma/games/Classic Snake/README.md

 # Slither!

-Your classic snake game, built using pygame. 🐍
+Your classic snake game, built using pygame. 🐍 (completed)

 ### Screenshots: